Classification review process

 8. Budget Authority

 Check the box confirming who completed the form (you or your supervisor) and sign the appropriate signature line.
 If your supervisor prepared part or all of the questionnaire, please review the form and clarify any statements you disagree with or wish to provide additional information on.

 The supervisor should carefully review the information provided on the Position Questionnaire, fill out the supervisory review page, complete internal routing, and ensure that the questionnaire is sent to Compensation.

 - Notify you that the Position Review Questionnaire has been received;

 - Inform you of the review process and the time frame for completion;

 - Contact you and/or your supervisor if information in addition to that submitted is needed;

 - Discuss the reclassification request with your supervisor prior to completing our review;

 - Issue a written decision within the specified time frame.

 Reclassification decisions are made by comparing a position’s assigned duties to the available job specifications.
 Classification decisions are not based on an employee’s job performance or on a comparison to the work that other employees perform.
-The compensation consultant considers the job class you are seeking, other job classes that may be appropriate, and identifies the job class that is the “best fit” for your duties.
+Compensation considers the job class you are seeking, other job classes that may be appropriate, and identifies the job class that is the “best fit” for your duties.
 Best fit does not mean that the job class describes all of your duties; it simply means the closest fit out of the available job classes.